Secure Software Development Best Practices

 Finding security weaknesses early in development reduces costs and speeds up release cycles.

 It’s important to test code as soon as it’s written — and to test any code being reused from a prior project.
 And, it’s important to test often throughout the development process.

 So, it’s a best practice to test code regularly, including with:

-Use Static Code Analysis Tools to Help Ensure Security In Software Development
+Use Static Code Analysis Tools to Help Ensure Secure Software

 Static code analysis supports a secure development process because half of all security defects are introduced at the source code level.
 So, finding and fixing bugs as soon as code is written is critical.